scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 with the PUT Object - Copy operation.
 By default, all objects are private; only the owner has full access control.
-When adding a new object, it is possible to grant permissions to individual AWS accounts or predefined groups defined by Zenko.
+When adding a new object, it is possible to grant permissions to individual AWS accounts or predefined groups defined by XDM.
 These permissions are then added to the Access Control List (ACL) on the object.
 For more information, refer to :ref:`Access Control Lists`.

 Specifying a Canned ACL
 ```````````````````````

-Zenko supports a set of predefined ACLs, each of which has a predefined set of
+XDM   supports a set of predefined ACLs, each of which has a predefined set of
 grantees and permissions.

 To grant access permissions by specifying canned ACLs, use the x-amz-acl header